276P/Vorobjov

-276P/Vorobjov (previously P/2012 T7 (Vorobjov)) is a Jupiter-family comet discovered on 15 October 2012 by Tomáš Vorobjov on three 120-s images taken remotely using the 0.81-m f/7 Ritchey-Chretien Schulman Telescope located at the Mt.
+276P/Vorobjov, previously known as P/2012 T7 (Vorobjov), is a Jupiter-family comet discovered on 15 October 2012 by Tomáš Vorobjov on three 120-s images taken remotely using the 0.81-m f/7 Ritchey-Chretien Schulman Telescope located at the Mt.
 Lemmon SkyCenter via the Sierra Stars Observatory Network in the course of a minor-planet search survey undertaken as part of the International Astronomical Search Collaboration (IASC) school campaigns.
 After posting on the Minor Planet Center's NEOCP webpage, other observers have commented on the object's cometary appearance.
 The discovery was announced by the Minor Planet Center on 18 October, three days after the discovery.

+Observational history

 Prediscovery

-On December 29, 2012, Robert Matson (Newport Coast, CA, USA) has identified NEAT observations of this comet obtained with the Palomar 1.2m Schmidt telescope on December 19, 2000 and January 20, 2001, and G. V. Williams (MPC) has confirmed the identity; Williams then identified prediscovery observations acquired by A. Boattini at Mount Lemmon (G96) on 2011 Nov 1. in incidental astrometry sent to the Minor Planet Center, when the object's magnitude was measured as being 21.1-21.8.
+On 29 December 2012, Robert Matson (Newport Coast, CA, USA) has identified NEAT observations of this comet obtained with the Palomar 1.2m Schmidt telescope between 19 December 2000 and 20 January 2001, and Gareth V. Williams (MPC) has confirmed the identity; Williams then identified prediscovery observations acquired by Andrea Boattini at Mount Lemmon (G96) on 1 November 2011 in incidental astrometry sent to the Minor Planet Center, when the object's magnitude was measured as being 21.1–21.8.